theoxylo/minecraft_mod_thx/README.txt

 CHANGELOG
 ---------
+v013: for use with Minecraft and ModLoader 1.0.0
+v013: fixed NPE crash on AI fire weapon

 v012: for use with Minecraft and ModLoader 1.0.0
 v012: enabled separate textures for all model faces
 v012: replaced hud mode with in-game look-pitch control (key L)